 This week we announced our Project Alternator, open-source software that will enable application- and API-level compatibility between Scylla and Amazon DynamoDB.
-Available for use with Scylla Open Source, Alternator will let DynamoDB users easily migrate to an open source database that runs anywhere — on any cloud platform, on-premises, on bare-metal, virtual machines or Kubernetes — without having to change their client code.
+Available for use with Scylla Open Source, Alternator will let DynamoDB users easily migrate to an open source NoSQL database that runs anywhere — on any cloud platform, on-premises, on bare-metal, virtual machines or Kubernetes — without having to change their client code.

 Of course, applications operate on data, and the data that is in DynamoDB has to first be migrated to Scylla so that users can take full advantage of this new capability.
 Scylla already supported migrations from Apache Cassandra by means of the scylla-migrator project, an Apache Spark-based tool that we’ve previously described.